A First Home Buyers Guide to Moving House in Sydney

 • Moving costs

 If it’s not yet obvious, preparation is key to successfully moving into your first home.
 With so much to think about, creating a checklist for moving house will help ensure that you haven't forgotten anything.
-Include as much detail as possible in your checklist, such as dates, who will be completing the task (if there are multiple household members) and payment deadlines.
+Include as much detail as possible in your checklist, such as:

 Not only will a checklist help you stick to schedule throughout the move, but it will also help you feel a sense of accomplishment as you tick off each stage through the process.